Get your questions answered

 Q: What kind of college or career advising do you offer on your programs? +A:

 Winterline is pleased to support students who are enrolled in our nine-month gap year program with an introduction to professional college counseling services through Collegewise, the nation’s largest college counseling organization.

 Collegewise seeks to turn an often difficult and stressful college admissions process into an exciting and manageable one.
 Winterline provides students enrolled in our nine-month Global Skills Program with an introduction to an experienced Collegewise counselor who will assess individual goals and needs.
 Students and their families may choose to independently pursue counseling services with Collegewise, if desired, for guidance in the college application and decision-making process.

 Q: What do I need to bring along?
 Will you provide a packing list? +A:

 Students are encouraged and taught how to travel light!
 There will be plenty of opportunities to purchase items along the way if necessary.
 Once you are enrolled, we will provide each student with a comprehensive packing list specific to the program you will be joining.

 Q: Is Winterline accredited? +A:

 Yes.
-Winterline is accredited by the American Gap Association for demonstrated excellence in the field of Gap Year education having passed all required Standards which are approved by the US Department of Justice.
+Winterline is accredited by the Gap Year Association for demonstrated excellence in the field of Gap Year education having passed all required Standards which are approved by the US Department of Justice.